 In the event that TUC discovers that an employee has violated this policy, the employee will be subject to discipline up to and including termination and TUC may report the violation to appropriate law enforcement authorities.
 An employee’s conviction for the sale, possession or use of any illegal controlled substance while off the job will subject the employee to discipline up to and including termination.

 Employees Who Seek Assistance

-Employees who suspect that they may have a substance abuse problem may contact the Executive Director or Human Resources Manager about the possibility of a leave to enroll in a professionally recognized alcohol and/or drug rehabilitation program.
+Employees who suspect that they may have a substance abuse problem may contact the Executive Director or Associate Director of Human Resources about the possibility of a leave to enroll in a professionally recognized alcohol and/or drug rehabilitation program.
 However, such a request does not give an employee the right to expect accommodation if TUC discovers that the employee has violated this policy, and does not shield an employee from disciplinary action for violation of this policy.

-TUC is not responsible for the cost of the employee's participation in the rehabilitation program, and any leave necessary to attend a rehabilitation program is unpaid, unless the employee is otherwise eligible to use paid time off under TUC policies.
-If the employee fails to return to work upon the expiration of his or her rehabilitation program leave or fails to satisfactorily complete the program, the employee will be terminated.
-Nothing contained in this policy is intended to create a contract of any kind or to alter the at-will nature of the employee's employment.
+TUC is not responsible for the cost of the employee’s participation in the rehabilitation program, and any leave necessary to attend a rehabilitation program is unpaid, unless the employee is otherwise eligible to use paid time off under TUC policies.
+If the employee fails to return to work upon the expiration of their rehabilitation program leave or fails to satisfactorily complete the program, the employee will be terminated.
+Nothing contained in this policy is intended to create a contract of any kind or to alter the at-will nature of the employee’s employment.

 Questions & Confidentiality